+In this section, we summarize the contributions and findings of this paper and discuss the limitations for future researches.
 In summary, we introduced a novel paradigm and corresponding framework LaMD for video generation.
 By decomposing and compressing motion from videos, the video generation is refactored into motion generation and video reconstruction.
 Specifically, MCD-VAE is designed to highly compress motion representation and reconstruct videos through motion-content fusion.
 The DMG is applied to progressively generate the decomposed motion on continuous latent space.
-Our framework supports image-driven video generation tasks and achieves much faster sampling speed than other video diffusion models.
+Our framework supports image-conditional video generation tasks and achieves much faster sampling speed than other video diffusion models.
 The experiments demonstrate that LaMD is capable of generating high-quality videos with a wide range of motions, from stochastic dynamics to highly controllable movements.
-It also achieves new state-of-the-art performance on benchmark datasets on image-to-video and text-image-to-video generation tasks.
-In the future, we look forward to scale the MCD-VAE to larger video domains and combine it with advanced image generation models, enabling us to tackle boarder applications such as text-to-video generation.
-Furthermore, there is significant potential in incorporating pre-trained image autoencoder into MCD-VAE to achieve highly compression on representations of both content and motion, which can significantly reduce the resource cost of video generation models.